zeyuandong/TRGN-Capstone-2021Fall/README.md

 Enrique I. Velazquez-Villarreal  eivelazq@usc.edu
 3. Proposed Written Portion：

-  (I) Traditional thesis, turned in as a PDF consisting of no-less than six pages written with 0.5" margins, Ariel 11 or Times New Roman 12, with sections of Abstract, Introduction, Methods, results, and discussion.
+  (I) Traditional thesis, turned in as a PDF consisting of no-less than six pages written with 0.5" margins, Ariel 11 or Times New Roman 12, with sections of  Introduction, Methods, results, and discussion.

   In the introduction, I'll talk a bit about what is Prostate Cancer?
 What is RNA-seq?
 What is looking for Rna-Seq?